MicrosoftEdge/WebView2Feedback/specs/APIReview_TextureStream.md

       [in] ICoreWebView2StagingTextureStream* sender,
       [in] ICoreWebView2StagingTextureStreamErrorReceivedEventArgs* args);
 }
-/// This is the event args interface for texture stream error callback.
+/// The event args for the `ICoreWebViewTextureStream ErrorReceived` event.
 [uuid(0e1730c1-03df-4ad2-b847-be4d63adf700), object, pointer_default(unique)]
 interface ICoreWebView2StagingTextureStreamErrorReceivedEventArgs : IUnknown {
-  /// Error kind.
+  /// The kind of error that has occurred.
   [propget] HRESULT Kind([out, retval]
       COREWEBVIEW2_TEXTURE_STREAM_ERROR_KIND* value);
-  /// texture that the error is associated with.
+  /// The texture with which this error is associated.
+For the
+  /// `COREWEBVIEW2_TEXTURE_STREAM_ERROR_NO_VIDEO_TRACK_STARTED` error kind,
+  /// this property will be `nullptr`.
   [propget] Texture([out, retval] ICoreWebView2StagingTexture** value);
 }
 [uuid(431721e0-0f18-4d7b-bd4d-e5b1522bb110), object, pointer_default(unique)]